godmar02/Bluemix-CodingComp/README.md

 #### Using Watson cognitive services

-Most hackathon participants want to take our IBM Watson services for a spin.
+Most coding competition participants want to take our IBM Watson services for a spin.
 Here are two detailed tutorials on how to integrate a cognitive service into your app:

 * [Developing a Watson application in Node.js][watson_nodejs]
 * [Developing a Watson application in Java][watson_java]